-Twenty-five research sites constitute the LTER Network at present.
+Twenty-eight research sites constitute the LTER Network at present.
 The geographic distribution of sites ranges from Alaska to Antarctica and from the Caribbean to French Polynesia and includes agricultural lands, alpine tundra, barrier islands, coastal lagoons, cold and hot deserts, coral reefs, estuaries, forests, freshwater wetlands, grasslands, kelp forests, lakes, open ocean, savannas, streams, and urban landscapes.
 Each site develops individual research programs in five core areas:

 - Pattern and control of primary production;